cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![Casual Loop Diagram Properties (Local)](/definition/images/casual_loop_diagram/Casual_loop_diagram.png) *Figure 2: Casual loop diagram of the set of SSI properties, defined by different authors on the left.
 The final set of properties on the right.*

-In particular, we used the same approach described in[^cucko], but we renamed Legacy System with Compliance; we merged Usability, Consistency and Accessibility with Consistency and Usability, while linking Recoverability with Usability.
+In particular, we renamed Legacy System with Compliance; we merged Usability, Consistency and Accessibility with Consistency and Usability, while linking Recoverability with Usability.
 This allows us to have an objective analysis of properties that is based on literature.

 Table 2 shows the result of combining properties.
 From this table we notice a significant difference between the original principles from Allen and the extended 24 principles.
 The 80% of authors adopt the principles from Allen; on avarage, they share 8 principles of the 10 from the original definition of SSI.
 Situation slightly change among the remaining 24 extending principles, shared by less than 10% of authors.